offyotto/Core-Monitor/README.md

 brew install --cask offyotto/core-monitor/core-monitor
 ```

-## Share and support

-Core-Monitor includes a small share kit in the app's About page:

-- **Copy Pitch** for a concise recommendation blurb with the website, release, App Store, and source links.
-- **Copy Post** for a shorter launch-style post that is easy to share on GitHub, forums, or social channels.
-- **Copy Snapshot** for a privacy-safe support snapshot with app version, Mac model, chip, macOS version, CPU, memory, thermals, battery, fan, helper, and SMC state.

-The support snapshot intentionally avoids process names.
-Process insights remain controlled by the in-app privacy setting, and Core-Monitor does not add telemetry to create these reports.

 ## Mac App Store Search

 The official Apple listing is [Core-Monitor on the Mac App Store](https://apps.apple.com/us/app/core-monitor/id6762558526?mt=12).
 The sandboxed App Store edition has its own [landing page](https://offyotto.github.io/Core-Monitor/Mac-App-Store/), [support page](https://offyotto.github.io/Core-Monitor/Mac-App-Store/support/), and [privacy policy](https://offyotto.github.io/Core-Monitor/Mac-App-Store/privacy/).